andredarcie/my-life-data/my-tv-shows.md

 The Mandalorian (2019) - 2 Season
 The Office - 1 Season
 The Office - 2 Season
 The Office - 3 Season
+The Office - 4 Season
+Invincible - 1 Season

 ### Watching